w3c/wai-statements/README.md

 ### Add, remove and update content

 The generator tool is setup in such a way that content is seperated from function.
 In this way, adding and removing form or preview content is easy to do.
-Addition is only required inside the `generator.html` file.
+Addition is only required inside the `generator_layout.html` file.

+When adding new content make sure to update the translation files, these are named `generator.LANGUAGE.md` and contain all the text data that's used in `generator_layout.html`.

+If you only want to change the text content of the generator, that can be done in the `generator.md` files, without having to edit `generator_layout.html`.

 #### Editing the statement create form